oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

  - The name of the `Deployment ID` in the `Prefix/Subpath` field can be obtained as follows:
    - Navigate to the `Deployments` menu on the left
    - Select the Deployment name
    - The Deployment ID will is at the top of the screen.
-It is of the form "dkube-insurance-pl-xxxxxx".
+It is of the form `dkube-insurance-pl-xxxxxx`.

 ### Monitor Creation Steps